1996 D-N

 DVD PLAYERS - 1996.
-Toshiba and Panasonic release the first DVD players for the home audience in Japan, the Toshiba SD-3000 and Panasonic A-100.
-Only 10 Japanese disc titles were available, mostly music videos.
+Toshiba and Panasonic release the first DVD players 1 November 1966 for the home audience in Japan, the Toshiba SD-3000 (left) and Panasonic A-100 (right).
+Only ten Japanese disc titles were available, mostly music videos.

 DICOMED